Linda Reisman: Education

 She graduated with a B.F.A. from Antioch College and a M.F.A. from San Francisco Art Institute.

 Career

 Reisman entered the film business, working as Paul Schrader's assistant on Mishima: A Life in Four Chapters (1985) and Light of Day (1987).
 She continued to work with Schrader on Patty Hearst (1988), The Comfort of Strangers (1990), Light Sleeper (1992), and Affliction (1997), serving as a producer.
 She also worked with Keith Gordon on two films: Mother Night (1996) and Waking the Dead (2000).
 Her other credits include No Such Thing (2001), Jeepers Creepers (2001), Pumpkin (2002), and Assassination Tango (2002).
 She had spent over 10 years bringing The Danish Girl (2015) and Leave No Trace (2018) to the screen.

 Reisman is a member of the Academy of Motion Picture Arts and Sciences and the Producers Guild of America.
 She serves annually as a judge for both the Academy's Nicholl Fellowships in Screenwriting and the Student Academy Awards.
+Reisman also serves on the USC Scripter Award Selection Committee.